$L^{2}$ harmonic forms on complete special holonomy manifolds: Special holonomy manifolds

 \subsection{$G_{2}$-manifolds}

-\begin{definition} A $G_{2}$-manifold is a $7$-manifold $X$ equipped with a torsion-free $G_{2}$-structure $\phi$, that is where $g_{\phi}$ is the metric induce by $\phi$. \end{definition} Under the action of $G_{2}$, the space $\La^{2}(X)$ splits into irreducible representations, as follows:
+\begin{definition} A $G_{2}$-manifold is a $7$-manifold $X$ equipped with a torsion-free $G_{2}$-structure $\phi$, that is where $\rm{g}_{\phi}$ is the metric induced by $\phi$. \end{definition} Under the action of $G_{2}$, the space $\La^{2}(X)$ splits into irreducible representations, as follows:

 where $\La^{i}_{j}$ is an irreducible $G_{2}$-representation of dimension $j$.
 These summands can be characterized as follows:

 From the construction, it is clear that the splitting (\ref{E6}) can be obtained via the operator $L_{\phi}$, $\La_{\phi}$, $L_{\ast\phi}$, $\La_{\ast\phi}$.
 By Proposition \ref{P1} these operators commute with the Laplacian.
 Therefore, the harmonic forms also split: